Julia Bradbury: Personal life

-Bradbury lives in Rutland and West London.
+Bradbury lives in Rutland and Notting Hill, West London.
 In summer 2006, Bradbury was treated for endometriosis.
-Her long-time partner Gerard Cunningham works in property and is father to her three children.
+Her long-time partner Gerard Cunningham works in property and the couple have a son and twin daughters.
 Bradbury was diagnosed with breast cancer, and in 2021 had a single mastectomy to remove a 6 cm tumour.

-Bradbury is an ambassador for several charities including the Pink Ribbon Foundation, The Outdoor Guide Foundation, Bowel & Prostate Cancer, and Keep Britain Tidy.
+Bradbury is an ambassador for several charities, including the Pink Ribbon Foundation, The Outdoor Guide Foundation, Bowel & Prostate Cancer, and Keep Britain Tidy.

 In 2009, she competed in the Macmillan 4x4 UK Challenge with her sister, Gina Fox, raising £7,000 towards the £105,000 raised for Macmillan Cancer Support.
 Later that year, she travelled from Kazakhstan to Mongolia with Countryfile co-star Matt Baker in the BBC's Around the World in 80 Days in aid of Children in Need.

 Bradbury was president of the Friends of the Peak District from 2008 until 2016 (remaining as a vice-president) and she is vice-president of the CPRE in South Yorkshire.
-In April 2010 she became president of the Ramblers.
+In April 2010, she became president of the Ramblers.

 Bradbury works with the British Heart Foundation to encourage people to exercise more.
-She is an ambassador for the Scout Association.
+She is an ambassador for The Scout Association.

 In October 2013, she became president of the Camping and Caravanning Club.
 This made her the first woman to hold the post.